-Ciaran Jenkins is the North of England Correspondent for Channel 4 News.
+Ciaran Jenkins is the Scotland Correspondent for Channel 4 News.

 He covers a wide range of stories, from home and social affairs to sport and technology.
 He has reported exclusively for Channel 4 News on international phone hacking scams and police racism.

 Ciaran joined Channel 4 News in 2012 from the BBC, where he had specialised in politics and then education.
 During his time at the BBC he broke a series of exclusives on bogus academics and visa fraud, for which he won a number of awards.

 One strike for wearing branded clothes, two strikes for using a mobile phone.
 Channel 4 News has seen an internal document from JD Sports detailing these guidelines that its warehouse workers can face if they break company rules.

 It didn’t take long after last night’s attack for the backlash to begin: a clamour of protests about Angela Merkel’s open-door policy towards migrants and refugees.This has, after all, been a year when the fear of terror attacks has haunted Europe, a year which has also seen the rise of the populist right.

 The Department of Work and Pensions says it has stopped JD Sports from using job centres to recruit workers – after an undercover investigation by this programme revealed shocking conditions at its warehouse in Rochdale.
 Today the company said it was launching its own investigation into working conditions.

 It’s the biggest sports retailer in the UK with soaring profits to match.
 But an undercover report by this progamme reveals the shocking truth behind the success of JD Sports.

 Exposed: the shocking treatment some low paid workers face at JD Sports’ huge warehouse.